The Ursulines of the Eastern Province belong to a branch of Ursulines called the Roman Union of Ursulines.

 They have indeed found strength in unity, with a vision that crosses nationalities, cultures, and ethnicities.

-The Roman Union can be found in thirty-six countries.
+The Roman Union can be found in thirty-nine countries.

 There are 2,268 sisters who are Ursulines of the Roman Union.